WMYM-Experimental/CollisionsBetweenParticles/README.md

 # Collisions

-I was so many time wanted to do some things similar to this its a collitions simulation with particles
+I wanted to do some things like this a big time ago
+It is a collitions simulation with particles (balls, cicles)

 ## ONE DIMENSIONAL NEWTONIAN